samgehrlich/TimeMan/README.md

 #### Scenario

-As a user interested in plants, I want to be able to enter and save details of a specimen: date planted, photos, and locations, so that I can view a history of this plant.
+As a user who wants to plan out his day, I want to quickly open up this app and look at my schedule to see what all tasks I have planned for the day.

 #### Dependencies
-Plant search data are available and accessible.
-The device has a camera, and the user has granted access to the camera.
-The device has GPS capabilities, and the user has granted location access.
+Task data is available to the user.
+The devidce has a in-built calender app.

 #### Assumptions
-Scientific names are stated in Latin.
-Common names are stated in English.
+_______

 #### Examples

 1.1
-**Given** a feed of plant data is available
+**Given** user's calender data is available
-**Given** GPS details are available
-**When**

--	Select the plant Asimina triloba
--	Add notes: “planted by Brandan Jones”
-**Then**  when I navigate to the Specimen History view, I should see at least one Asimina triloba specimen with the notes, “planted by Brandan Jones”
+**When** User opens timeman calender page
+**Then** user can see all his tasks for the day

 2.1
-**Given** a feed of plant data is available
+**Given** user's calender data is available
-**Given** GPS details are available
-**When**

--	Select the plant Malus domestica ‘Fuji’
--	Take a photo of a Fuji apple seedling
-**Then** when I navigate to the Specimen History view, I should see at least one Malus domestica ‘Fuji’ specimen with the a photo of a Fuji apple seedling.
+**When**  user opens the calender page of the app

+-	Selects create task
+**Then** User can enter  tasks into the calender, the task option will also include previous tasks for faster input.

 ## Class Diagram